Riimu/Kit-CSRF/README.md

 # Secure CSRF Prevention #

-This library provides a simple and secure way to provide CSRF prevention with use of sessions or cookies (using double posting).
-In order to provide more secure environment, the library is protected against timing attacks for the CSRF tokens and uses a simple XOR encyption on the tokens to avoid HTTPS BREACH attacks.
+This library provides a simple and secure way to prevent Cross-Site Request Forgery.
+The CSRF token can be stored using cookies (i.e. double submit cookies) or sessions.
+In order to provide a more secure way to handle CSRF tokens, the library has been protected against timing attacks and the provided tokens are always encrypted to avoid BREACH attacks.

 API documentation for the classes can be generated using apigen.

 ## Requirements ##

-In order to provide secure random tokens, the library requires the following PHP extensions to provide secure random bytes:
+For generating secure random tokens and encryptions keys, the following PHP extension is required.

   * [OpenSSL](http://www.php.net/manual/en/book.openssl.php)